 Talking of exercising and going to the gym, whilst that isn’t always the best kind of resolution to make at this time of year, getting outdoors and doing a little exercise is a great way to fight that glum feeling.
 With sunshine levels at their lowest this month, it’s all too easy to stay indoors, snuggled on the sofa watching your favourite box set.
 Outside it can be cold, wet and windy (and sometimes even snowy) but a brisk walk can clear the mind and reduce your stress levels.
 You might even burn off a few calories, so that’s got to be worth it, right?

 Okay, so maybe you still have a few bills to pay following your Christmas spending, but there’s no harm in looking for a holiday!
-Get yourself out to the travel agent and pick up a few holiday brochures and start dreaming, even if it’s for next year.
+Get yourself online and start dreaming, even if it’s for next year.
 More than anything it gives your mind focus – something that many of us lack at this time of the year – and helps you look forward rather than dwelling on the current.
-Better still, if funds allow, get yourself off to some winter sun or take a skiing trip with family and friends to really blow away the January cobwebs!
+Better still, if funds allow, get yourself off for a local break with the family to really blow away the January cobwebs!

 It may not sound too exciting, but why not plan some decorating, do a room redesign or go large, and plan a whole renovation?
 As you know, we’ve got loads of great DIY and renovation tips on this blog – have you seen our DIY Plant Pots tutorial?
 You don’t necessarily have to pick up the paintbrush this month, although the activity and focus would be good, but making plans and looking forward with ideas for later in the year is a great way to lift your mood.
 And you never know, this could be the time you come up with your best work!